frugurt-lang/frugurt/README.md

 - class - mutable, passed by reference
 - data - immutable, passed by reference

-There is also builtin data validation, using "watches"
+There is also builtin data validation, using "watches", see [docs](https://leokostarev.github.io/frugurt-lang/03-object-oriented-programming/06-watches.html).

-Example <!-- TODO add link to docs -->

 ```
 struct Vector {